 Not just famous for potatoes, Pocatello's downtown and surrounding area is home to more than a dozen decorative arts stores.
 Antiques are a favorite, but you'll also find vintage and thrift stores to accompany as well.
 Black Rail antiques and Old Town Mercantile offer a wide selection of goods at reasonable prices.

 These are just a few of our favorite "antique" towns.
-There are of course, many, many more ...which we're hoping to get to later this year, so stay tuned!
+There are of course, many, many, more which we'll be visiting later this year, so stay tuned...

 - A.I.A.
 Staff Writers